Rockford Unit 6 Bylaws

 Section 8

 When agreements are made that alter the Collective Bargaining Agreement, entered into with the City of Rockford or it's agents by the President of this Unit or his designee or committees, these agreements will be view as tentative.
-Tentative agreements shall be brought before the unit’s Board of Directors.
-The Board of Directors must by majority vote, accept, reject, modify, or refer the agreement to the unit members for ratification by a majority of votes cast.
-This paragraph should not be construed as to preclude negotiations with the City of Rockford during new contract negotiations.
+Tentative agreements shall be brought before the Unit’s Board of Directors.
+The Board of Directors must, by majority vote, accept, reject, modify, or refer the agreement to the Unit members for ratification by a majority of votes cast.
+It shall be the recording secretary’s responsibility to maintain copies of all tentative agreements in hard copy form until such time as they be officially added into the contract.
+All new contractual agreements made with the City of Rockford shall be ratified by a majority of the membership by secret ballot.

 ARTICLE IV.
 Duties of Officers